ualsg/ualsg.netlify.app/content/opportunities/phd.md

 Singapore is a cosmopolitan English-speaking city-state bridging the East and the West.
 It is considered as the [#1 most competitive country](https://www.straitstimes.com/business/economy/singapore-economy-ranked-worlds-most-competitive) and the [safest country in the world](https://www.asiaone.com/singapore/singapore-ranked-safest-country-world-above-japan-survey), [successfully attracting talents from all parts of the globe](https://www.straitstimes.com/singapore/singapore-retains-top-spot-in-asia-pacific-index-for-talent-competitiveness) by offering first-class living and working experience in the heart of Southeast Asia, and a very clean and efficient environment.
+Residents enjoy also great food and weather.

 Successful PhD applicants will work on new research initiatives in the domains of the Lab (e.g. 3D geospatial data, urban analytics, digital twins, street view imagery, crowdsourced data, GeoAI, and GIScience) as part of existing or upcoming projects, and will have a chance to produce high-impact research.
-Working at our Lab presents a rare opportunity in Singapore and Southeast Asia to be involved in the entire geospatial ecosystem under the same roof: from standardisation and generation of geoinformation all the way to their utilisation and visualisation, while continuously exploring new frontiers in the field such as interface with AI and other developments.
+Working at our Lab presents a rare opportunity in Singapore and Southeast Asia to be involved in the entire geospatial ecosystem under the same roof: from standardisation and generation of geoinformation all the way to their utilisation and visualisation, while continuously exploring new frontiers in the field such as interface with AI and domains such as urban planning.

-We provide a motivating, conducive, and flexible environment to explore the candidate's interests, build relevant skills, and develop world-class research required to attain a PhD degree at a top research university such as NUS.
+We believe that we provide a motivating, conducive, and flexible environment to explore the candidate's interests, build relevant skills, and develop world-class research required to attain a PhD degree at a top research university such as NUS.
-Our conducive and collaborative setting enables you to integrate your project with existing projects and leverage on our network and other activities to turbocharge your research.
+Our productive and collaborative setting enables you to integrate your project with existing ones and leverage on our network and other activities to turbocharge your research.

 Our Lab is located at SDE4, [the first newly-built net-zero energy building in Singapore]({{< ref "/post/2020-12-sde4-ilfi/index.md" >}}), and the first university building in the world to be [WELL Certified Gold](https://www.wellcertified.com/).

 [Our papers](/publication/) are continuously published in top journals and are impactful across academia, government, and industry.

 Our [department](https://www.sde.nus.edu.sg/arch/) is consistently [ranked among the best in the world]({{< ref "/post/2021-03-qs-ranking/index.md" >}}).

+But above all, we are a friendly and supportive team of researchers that works on cool stuff together. :relaxed:

 ### Contacting us